pyOpenSci/python-package-guide/tutorials/intro.md

 At a high level, you can think about a Python package as a toolbox that you can use to perform various tasks.

-Structurally, in Python, a package is a directory with a specific file structure.
+A Python package is basically a directory with a specific file structure.
 Within the package directory structure, there are modules which are files that end in `.py` (the same extension you'd see in a Python script).
 These modules allow you to group and